danchoi/ri_vim/README.markdown

 If you've generated the HTML RDoc documentation for this Gem, you can open it in a web browser by pressing `,h`.

+If you're looking at a gem's README, you can change the local working directory to the gem root directory by using the vim command `:lcd %:h`.

 ## How to generate ri documentation